 In most circumstances, your PC will simply utilize the DNS server provided by your ISP.
 However, you may manually configure your DNS server to resolve “No Internet” issues.

 - Open the Properties window for your connection by following the steps in the 5th solution above.

 - To open a new window, double-click the Internet Protocol Version 4 (TCP/IPv4) option.

 - On the General tab, choose the option Use the following DNS server addresses.

 - Enter the new DNS servers you wish to use.
 If you’re not sure, use 188.8.131.52 and 184.108.40.206, which are Google’s Public DNS addresses.
 You may also try the Cloudflare DNS servers 220.127.116.11 and 18.104.22.168.

 We guarantee that the ‘No internet, Secured’ error will be removed at any stage of implementing the aforementioned solution.

-We hope you were able to resolve the issue of no internet secured error.
+We hope you were able to resolve the issue of the no internet secured error.
 However, as previously stated, the issue could be caused by a problem in the network that is not related to your PC.
 In this case, check the status of your PC’s connection in a different network.